Ulegyria: Signs and symptoms

 Ulegyria was found in about 1/3 of patients with defects caused by circulatory disease in the perinatal period.
-Most clinical observations of the condition report mental retardation, cerebral palsy, and seizures as the main defects.
+Most clinical observations of the condition report intellectual disability, cerebral palsy, and seizures as the main defects.
 However, milder cases have been reported in which patients that exhibit ulegyria develop relatively normally.
 The main movement disorders associated with ulegyria that are classified as cerebral palsy are choreoathetosis, dystonia, and ataxia.
 It is suspected that ulegyria leads to epilepsy because malformation of the cortex obstructs the differentiation of neurons, glial cells, and synapses.
 Parietal-occipital lobe epilepsy, which is often synonymous with posterior cortex epilepsy (PCE), is the form of the disease seen in most cases involving ulegyria.
 This type of epilepsy is very rare, making up about 5% of all reports of epilepsy.
 This form of the disease involves symptoms that would be expected from damage to the parietal and occipital lobes: seizures with visual hallucinations, visuospatial dysfunction, tingling, numbness, pain, and a burning sensation.
 In addition to ulegyria, tumors and cortical dysplasia constitute the major causes of PCE.
 Most of the epilepsy seen in conjunction with ulegyria is classified as medically refractory, meaning it is not responsive to treatment.
 Patients usually present symptoms of epilepsy at an early age.
 The severity of epilepsy has been shown to depend on this age of onset as well as the quantity of cortical lesions; earlier onset of epilepsy and a larger extent of lesions tends to mean more severe seizures.

 Similar conditions

 Child presenting with seizures likely due to polymicrogyria (seen at arrow).

 Ulegyria is often confused with a similar distortion of the cortex known as polymicrogyria.
 Polymicrogyria is characterized by excessive folding of the surface gyri and a thickening of the cerebral cortex, rather than the sulcal scarring that is typical of ulegyria.
 In addition to morphological differences, the period in which polmicrogyria and ulegyria emerge is also different.
 Polymicrogyria typically forms while the embryo's central nervous system is maturing.
 Ulegyria is acquired later in development during the perinatal period after neuronal migration has already occurred.
 It is also suspected that polymicrogyra is genetically linked, whereas ulegyria is caused by environmental factors—namely lack of oxygen.

-Polymicrogyria can lead to similar conditions that are linked to ulegyria such as mental retardation, cerebral palsy, and epilepsy.
+Polymicrogyria can lead to similar conditions that are linked to ulegyria such as intellectual disability, cerebral palsy, and epilepsy.
 It has been observed that patients with polymicrogyria are not receptive to epilepsy surgery.
 However, responses of patients with ulegyria to similar surgeries are still not fully known, which makes distinction of these two disorders significant.
 In vivo neuroimaging techniques, namely MRI, have been instrumental in making this distinction.
 An MRI image of ulegyria is identified by mushroom shaped gyri, deformities in white matter, and localization mainly in the posterior cerebral region.
 Polymicrogyria is typically recognized by a scalloped appearance at the bordering region between grey and white matter.
 Although these distinctions have been made with many patients, there is still some difficulty in defining distinct boundaries between these two similar conditions.